Kappa-Dev/KappaTools/README.md

 ## KaSaIncremental: the Interactive CLI for KaSa

+Note: for windows, use the command `.\_build\install\default\bin\KaSaIncremental.exe` instead of `./bin/KaSaIncremental`.

-The CLI can be lauched with an example model by:
+The CLI can be lauched with an example model by running:
 ```
 ./bin/KaSaIncremental --current-chapter examples/incremental_analysis/simple_example.ka --do-restart-fixpoint-iterations
 ```
 The analysis prints the constraints that were calculated by the reachability analysis.
 For example, it says that C cannot occur in the model.
 This can be fixed by adding the inital state `%init: 100 C(c{u})` in the file `examples/incremental_analysis/simple_example.ka` and updating the analysis.

-The analysis can be updated by typing
+The analysis can be updated by typing:
 ```
 update file examples/incremental_analysis/simple_example.ka
 ```